Category 5 Hurricane Beryl makes explosive start to 2024 Atlantic season

 But we are only one month into a six month season.
 The Atlantic hurricane season runs from June 1 through November 30.
 Beryl could be an ominous sign for what is yet to come.
 With already warm ocean temperatures and decreased wind shear in place, these conditions have some scientists concerned how the season will unfold once La Niña fully kicks in later this summer and as peak hurricane season approaches in September.

-For the latest forecast updates on Hurricane Beryl and its track, bookmark the National Hurricane Center.
+For more information about Hurricane Beryl, bookmark the National Hurricane Center.

 We value your feedback